Reading time: 12 minutes

 The major let down of this program is the lack of diet discussion.
 I found it surprising that a nutritious diet is not touched on.
 Obviously, Joey is focused on tightening and toning muscles.
 However there is there is a lot of scientific evidence to support the claim of diet being an effective way to get results.
 I find it hard to imagine a participant gorging on fast food and chocolate every day while completing the Symulast Method and reaching a satisfactory result within twenty-eight days.

 Positives of The Truth About Cellulite

-Overall, I didn’t mind Joey Atlas’ perspective on cellulite reduction.
+Overall, I liked Joey Atlas’ perspective on cellulite reduction through strength training.
 Here are the positives: